 The second parameter states that it is one single matrix (not an array of several), and the third is a transposing flag.
-Be careful with that; if you enter matrices as above, it should be GL\TRUE, but that is not true to all math libraries.
+Be careful with that; if you enter matrices as above, it should be GL_TRUE, but that is not true for all math libraries.